About Me

 95%

-At the moment I am a PhD student at the Helmholtz-Zentrum hereon.
-My PhD is about finding new ways to train generative neural networks with the goal of controlling statistical properties of not only the predictions of each ensemble member but also of the ensemble as a whole.
+Completed my PhD in the model-driven machine learning group, developing new training methods for generative neural networks with the goal of controlling statistical properties of not only the predictions of each ensemble member but also of the ensemble as a whole.
 This is important because the predictions of the ensemble members are often used to estimate the uncertainty of the prediction.
 If the ensemble members are not diverse enough, the uncertainty estimate will be too low.
 This can lead to wrong decisions and potentially to wrong actions.

-I also work on a project about semi-supervised learning, which I explain in more detail in the projects section.
+I also worked on a project about semi-supervised learning, which I explain in more detail in the projects section.

 Free Data Science Contractor